jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 This demonstrates what I described in my previous blog in the [Prototype Registry Allows More Granularity](https://jhumelsine.github.io/2025/12/23/prototype.html#prototype-registry-allows-more-granularity) section:
 >Prototype Registry would work well with [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html), since their behavior is defined via the assembly of a set of objects.
 The named root of the assembled objects can be registered.

 **Key realization**: Anything that implements `Shape` is eligible to become a prototype whether it represents a leaf, a composite, or a previously acquired instance.
 Once composites become registrable prototypes, _complex shapes_ stop being special cases.
 They become named configurations.
+This collapses the distinction between _primitive_ and _complex_ shapes at the registry level.

 In the previous blog in the [Interpreter Grammar and Parser, Revisited](https://jhumelsine.github.io/2025/12/23/prototype.html#interpreter-grammar-and-parser-revisited) section, I mentioned __Variable/Function Names__ and __Class Names__ as two types of Alphanumerics in my Domain-Specific Language.
 I had managed them in two different registries at the time.
 I now realize that I could have probably managed them in one registry with a little care.